AbhreshSugandhi/Merge-copy-1-/readme.md

-Lets learn the merging concept with conflict
+Lets learn the merging concept with conflict!!
+With Simplilearn!!
 Training by Abhresh Sugandhi!